bdraco/python-socketio-v4/docs/server.rst

         return "OK", 123

 Likewise, the server can request a callback function to be invoked after a client has processed an event.
-The :func:`socketio.Server.emit` method has an optional ``callback`` argument that can be set to a callable.
+The :func:`socketio_v4.Server.emit` method has an optional ``callback`` argument that can be set to a callable.
 If this argument is given, the callable will be invoked after the client has processed the event, and any values returned by the client will be passed as arguments